revolist/revogrid-docs/jsscheduler.md

         name: Svelte
         badge: ''
   advancedCallout:
-    title: Event Scheduler is part of the Pro Advanced bundle.
+    title: JavaScript Scheduler is part of the Pro Advanced bundle.
   cta:
     title: Ship scheduling as a native product feature.
     description: Add event calendars, resource timelines, validation rules, and controlled persistence to your app without sending users to a separate scheduling tool.